momo4826/momo4826.github.io/pages/about.md

 ---
 I'm learning deep learning and doing relevant applications as freelancer in China.

 I hope one day there is no Totalitarianism, everyone can say what she/he want to say and be an independent person.
 This world can not walk to us if we sacrifice nothing.
+Let's be brave and fight for human rights!

 ---------
 ### Experience: